BIGSTICK: A flexible configuration-interaction shell-model code (updated): Downloading and compiling the code

 Your distribution includes a makefile.
+To access it, go into the {\tt make} directory.
 We have developed {\tt BIGSTICK} to compile and run successfully with Intel's ifort compiler and GNU gfortran.
 You may need to edit the makefile to put in the correct compiler and/or if you wish to use for example LAPACK libraries.
 We have written the code to require minimal special compile flags.

 For example,

 {\tt PROMPT> make serial}

 makes a serial version of the code with the Intel ifort compiler by default.
 Several other options are: